 On April 20, 2022, the Plan Administrator for the OGGUSA Debtors filed an adversary proceeding against the Company seeking to recover approximately \$200,000 in certain alleged preferential transfers made to MariMed Hemp, Inc. prior to the filing of the Chapter 11 bankruptcy.
 After investigating the nature of these claims, the Company and its counsel do not believe that such claims have any factual or legal merit and intend to vigorously defend such preference action.
 In addition, by reason of the nature of the claims, the Company believes that it has certain counterclaims and possible third-party claims against the OGGUSA Debtors in relation to the facts asserted in the preference action.
 The Company and its counsel are continuing to have discussions with the Plan Administrator in an attempt to resolve this action without further litigation or expense.
+On October 19, 2022, counsel for the Plan Administrator requested a resumption of discussions between the parties regarding the settlement of the claims in question.
 It is not known at this time whether such matter can be resolved or if the Company will be required to proceed with its defense and counterclaims.
+In the event that the Company and the Plan Administrator are not able to reach a settlement agreement regarding the resolution of the claims, one or both of the parties will file an election notice with the bankruptcy court to allow the reference action to proceed.

-As of the date of this filing, there is still insufficient information as to what portion, if any, of the Company's allowed claim will be paid upon the completion of the liquidation of the remaining assets of the OGGUSA Debtors.
+As of the date of this filing, since the preference section is still in its initial states and no discovery has been conducted by either party, there is still insufficient information as to (a) the details of the factual or legal basis for the preference claim asserted by the Plan Administrator or (b) what portion, if any, of the Company's allowed claim will be paid upon the completion of the liquidation of the remaining assets of the OGGUSA Debtors.